JakeVigeant12/Cell-Society/README.md

 Known Bugs:
 * Hexagon tiling will have extra blank space in lower part of the screen because the alignment is done by a gridpane, and each cell is translated up by some distance closely align them.
+* Falling sand simulation might fail when an active cell is on edge.

 Noteworthy features:
 * Try running the simulations with "styled" in the file name to see cool pictures for the different simulations.
 It's really cute!